LinkedIn 101 – The Basics That Every Business Professional Needs to Know

 What is LinkedIn?

+As of the early of 2022, LinkedIn houses over 810 million users, and continues to steadily increase this number.
 Unlike Facebook, Twitter, or Instagram – which have added professional and business-oriented functions over time – this fast-growing social media site has always been designed with professionals, job-seekers, and businesses in mind.

 Why Use LinkedIn?